 Nowadays, Appenzell embroidery can still be seen on the festive folk costumes of the region.
 Collar or Schlottechrage and cuffs are elaborately embroidered.

 That's all for now folks.
 Back to packing the last bits needed for the show in Osnabrück at the end of the week.
 Hope to meet many of you there!

 But first things first.
 As most of you are probably aware of: Switzerland is expensive!
 So me and my friend Luise needed a cheap place to sleep.
 Luckily, Luise had been before and new just such a place: nunnery Maria der Engel in the centre of Appenzell village.
 The late 17th century nunnery has seen very little modernisation.
 The last Capuchin nuns left in 2008.
 Since then the nunnery is run by a small group of dedicated women.
 They mainly cater for pilgrims on the Camino de Santiago.
-Earlier this year, a Cistercian nun took up residence in the nunnery and hopes to start a new monastic community.
 Below is a picture of my cell.
 Do follow the link to their website for more pictures of this truly special place.

 From Maria der Engel, it was only a short walk up the hill to Verena's home.
 She has a cosy room on the second floor of a traditional Swiss house in which she teaches.
 Verena teaches individuals and small groups for a fee of 110 Swiss francs per day.
 This fee is comparable to that of the Royal School of Needlework.

 Appenzell embroidery uses a limited number of surface stitches combined with drawn and pulled thread work and a form of needle lace.
 As I am an absolute novice in fine white work, I decided to start work on a surface embroidery sampler.
 It is in essence a page from a catalogue.
 Prospective customers could choose their design from such a catalogue and have it stitched.
 Several different stitchers would work on the piece, each with her own field of competence.